serenorg/serendb/docker-compose/ext-src/README.md

 1. Create a directory named `extension-name-src` in this directory
 2. Add at minimum:
    - `regular-test.sh` for testing with regular users
-   - If `regular-test.sh` doesn't exist, the system will look for `neon-test.sh`
+   - If `regular-test.sh` doesn't exist, the system will look for `serendb-test.sh`
    - If neither exists, it will try to run `make installcheck`
    - `test-upgrade.sh` is only needed if you want to test upgrade scenarios
 3. Update the list of extensions in the `test_extensions_upgrade.sh` script if needed for upgrade testing